 Initial Deposit x 1/Reserve Requirement

-For example, if a bank has $500 million in total assets, it is required to hold 10% in reserves, which is $50 million.
+For example, if a bank has $500 million in total assets and it was required to hold 10% in reserves, that would be $50 million.
 Using the multiplier equation, the calculation would be:

 $500 million x 1/10% = $5 billion